Postgraduate Scholarship Skills

 In a nutshell

-Students who successfully complete the programme automatically qualify for GradIEMA professional status.
-Graduates can also fast track to PIEMA (Practitioner Status) once they have completed a work-based competence assessment.
+The course is accredited by Institute of Environmental Management and Assessment (IEMA).
+If you successfully complete the course, you will automatically qualify for GradIEMA professional status.
+You can also fast track to PIEMA (Practitioner Status) once you complete a work-based competence assessment.

 - Learn about existing and emerging challenges and explore contemporary management, technological and regulatory systems designed to reduce environmental risks